Defining Your Goalscall out

 - What are your estimated expenses in retirement (for example, living expenses and health care)?

-- Do you have any liabilities that need to be paid off before you retire?
+- Do you have any liabilities that need to be paid off (or that you want to pay off) before you retire?

 - When do you want to retire?
 When you qualify to receive full Social Security benefits?
 Before that?
 Later than that?

 - If you plan to retire before becoming eligible for Medicare (at age 65), how will you obtain health insurance coverage, and what will it cost?

 - Should you increase your annual retirement savings?

 - What’s more important - retiring early or helping to fund your children’s or grandchildren’s education?

 - Are there particular things you want to plan to enjoy – family weddings, a second home, boat, or a special travel experience?